CrowdStrike/image-scan-example/README.md

 # Image-Scan-Example

-## CI Pipeline Examples
+#### PREREQUISITES:

-#### PRE-REQS: All of the CI examples rely on an existing DockerHub repo that you control and have the ability to push the container images being built.
+All of the CI examples rely on an existing DockerHub repo that you control and have the ability to push the container images being built.
 This repo should exist before getting started.
 This repo value will be used in the `CONTAINER_REPO` variable throughout the examples.
 You will also need a personal access token to be used for the DockerHub password in all pipelines.

+## CI Pipeline Examples

-The pipeline example can use the Dockerfile inside this directory for build purposes.
+The pipeline example use the Dockerfile inside this directory for build purposes.

 The `<repo_name>` tag listed in the pipeline examples file will need to be updated with a repo that is accessible via the docker login credentials outlined in the below example specific instructions.